Salesforce

 Find Fields Used in a Document

-2. Open the matter.
-Check which table contains the field you want inserted in a document.
+1. Open the matter and check which table type contains the field you would like to insert into a document.

 Address was entered in the property table of this matter